pavelgordon/feed-aggregator-bot/README.md

 # feed-aggregator-bot
-node-js bot for aggerating new in Telegram channels
+node-js bot for aggerating news in Telegram channels